afrozenpeach/CSharp_MARC/README.txt

  * @license   http://www.gnu.org/copyleft/lesser.html  LGPL License 3
  */

+2011-06-30 Change:
+Added Clone() to Fields, Subfields, and Records.
+This is a DEEP clone and all members should be properly cloned as new instances.

 2011-04-26 Change:

 Changed how validating a tag works when decoding due to "not thinking syndrome"